-- 1. Remove the cover (3) from the coarse cleaner. - 2.
+- 1. Remove the cover from the air cleaner. - 2.
 Renew or clean the filter element. - Note: There is always a risk that the filter element will be damaged during cleaning.
-The element can only be cleaned a maximum of four times.
+The filter element can only be cleaned a maximum of four times.
 After cleaning, it has poorer dust capacity than a new filter element. - 3.
 Mark the filter when it has been cleaned.